NicolasFlamel1/Secp256k1-zkp-PHP-Library/README.md

    * `string`: The private key's public key.
    * `FALSE`: Getting the public key failed.

-4. Secp256k1-zkp add private keys method: `addPrivateKeys(string $firstPrivateKey, string $secondPrivateKey): bool`
+4. Secp256k1-zkp add private keys method: `addPrivateKeys(string &$firstPrivateKey, string $secondPrivateKey): bool`

    This method is used to add two private keys and it accepts the following parameters:
-   * `string $firstPrivateKey`: The private key to add the second private key to.
+   * `string &$firstPrivateKey`: The private key to add the second private key to.
 This variable will contain the sum of the private keys if the function returned `TRUE`.
    * `string $secondPrivateKey`: The private key to add to the first private key.

    This method returns the following values: